I thought it would be fun to share some pictures of orchids in honor of National Orchid Day, celebrated every year on April 16.

 - Add orchids in your home.
 They grow easily as houseplants, and some can be watered just using three ice cubes a week!

-- Share orchid pictures with your friends on Facebook and Instagram.
+- Share pictures of orchids with your friends on Facebook and Instagram.

 - Make orchid tea using wild, edible orchids.